 This is a long exposure of 30 seconds, not even a blink in the life of the walls above me.
 While I watched, the sun burst through the roof setting the walls of the canyon on fire.

 A note about the media: As with all our artwork, we offer this piece in the medium or media we feel is best suited for its emotional connection.
-We generally find that most colors and details are best conveyed through our Radiant finish.
-It's more vivid and detailed than either acrylic or metal.
-We also offer this piece in Claritas, our acrylic block format sized 6x8.
+We generally find that most colors and details are most vividly conveyed through our Radiant finish.
+It's more brilliant and detailed than either acrylic or metal.
+We also offer this piece in Claritas, our acrylic block available in one or more of three sizes, depending on the art itself.
 It is ideally suited for the desktop, kitchen window, bathroom counter, or mantle.

 Some of our larger pieces are also offered in polyptychs of different configurations on Fabrika, a museum quality cloth onto which color-matched inks are directly printed and bonded with a lustre finish for archival protection.

 Whether a limited edition, or open edition radiant print or a Claritas gift, none of our artwork is an off-the-shelf Amazon Prime® delivery item.
 From order to shipment is usually a 10-day process, each step of which you will be kept apprised.

 Shipping is free within the continental United States on all art.
 First time print collectors also receive free global shipping.

 Otherwise, global shipping [outside the Continental US] is priced on a per piece basis.